-Approaches to Field Investigations of Cause-Specific Morality in Mule Deer
+Approaches to Field Investigations of Cause-Specific Mortality in Mule Deer

 This technical report provides general guidelines for conducting mortality site investigations to help investigators distinguish predation from scavenging and other causes of death.
 These guidelines will assist investigators in identifying predatory species or scavengers involved through the examination of physical evidence at deer mortality sites.

-Read the full Approaches to Field Investigations of Cause-Specific Morality in Mule Deer report.
+Read the full Approaches to Field Investigations of Cause-Specific Mortality in Mule Deer report.

 To support the management of Colorado's wildlife resources, the Mammals Research section acquires and produces research information for Colorado Parks and Wildlife (CPW).
 Mammals researchers conduct scientific-based original research that advances the profession's and the agency's collective knowledge about wildlife species, their habitats, and their future management.